gaepdit/complaint-tracking/README.md

 ### Miscellaneous dev settings

 - *UseSecurityHeadersInDev* — Sets whether to include HTTP security headers when running in the Development environment.
-- *EnableWebOptimizerInDev* — Sets whether to enable the WebOptimizer middleware for bundling and minification of CSS and JavaScript files when running in the Development environment.
+- *EnableWebOptimizer* — Sets whether to enable the WebOptimizer middleware for bundling and minification of CSS and JavaScript files when running in the Development environment.

 ## Production settings